MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 *Semantic Version* is also explained as a method for versioning.

-Also, apply the following demos:
+Also, apply and implement the following demos/exercises.
 - Package and publish the class library to NuGet.
+- Use feed views to share packages.
 - Package and publish class library to Azure Artifact feeds and use it from Visual Studio.
 - Package and publish the API app to Azure Pipeline Artifact.
 - Package and publish PartsUnlimited app to Azure Pipeline Artifacts.